4DL: a four-valued Dynamic logic and its proof-theory: Introduction

-In recent works on paraconsistent versions of Modal, Hybrid and Dynamic Logics it is often the case that only propositional variables are allowed to be \mbox{$\mathbf{4}$-valued} \cite{od10,B06,dc16,sedlar}.
-Versions of Modal Logic where both propositional variables and accessibility relations are $\mathbf{4}$-valued seem to misbehave in extensions to Hybrid Logic \cite{Blackburn00}.
-In its simplest configuration, Hybrid Logic adds to Modal Logic a new set of propositional variables, called nominals, such that each holds at a single state, thus naming it, and the satisfaction operator $@$, with which we can jump to a designated state.
-Namely the value of a formula of the form $@_i\varphi$ is independent from the state where it is being evaluated; its value is the value of $\varphi$ in the state that is named by $i$.
+Early attempts at incorporating paraconsistency into Modal, Hybrid and Dynamic Logics restricted the use of four values to propositional variables \cite{od10,B06,dc16,sedlar}.
+Versions of Modal Logic where both propositional variables and accessibility relations are $\mathbf{4}$-valued often seem to misbehave in extensions to Hybrid Logic \cite{Blackburn00}, which in its simplest configuration adds to Modal Logic (i) a new set of propositional variables, called nominals, such that each holds at a single state, thus naming it, and (ii) the satisfaction operator $@$, with which we can jump to a designated state; namely the value of a formula of the form $@_i\varphi$ is independent from the state where it is being evaluated: the value of $@_i\varphi$ in any state corresponds to the value of $\varphi$ in the state that is named by $i$.

-The reason to claim that extensions of $\mathbf{4}$-valued Modal Logics misbehave has to do precisely with the role of nominals in modal formulas.
-Assuming that nominals act classically, \emph{i.e.}, are two-valued and each holds in a single state as described, it would be expected that the value of the accessibility relation in the pair $(w,w')$ is the same as the value of the formula $@_i\Diamond j$, where $i$ and $j$ name the states $w$ and $w'$, respectively; formally, $\rel(w,w')= \val(@_i\Diamond j,-)$.
+The reason to claim that extensions of $\four$-valued Modal Logics misbehave has to do precisely with the role of nominals in modal formulas.
+Assuming that nominals act classically, \emph{i.e.}, assuming that they are two-valued and each holds in a single state as described, it would be expected that the value of the accessibility relation in the pair $(w,w')$ coincides with the value of the formula $@_i\Diamond j$, where $i$ and $j$ name the states $w$ and $w'$, respectively; formally, $\rel(w,w')= \val(@_i\Diamond j,-)$ (note that being a satisfaction formula, the state of evaluation is irrelevant).
 However, that is not typically the case; an example of a Modal Logic that would fail this property in an extension to Hybrid Logic can be found in \cite{Riv1}.

 Usually Modal Logics where accessibility relations are many-valued, such as \cite{Riv1}, preserve the duality between modal operators, making the formulas $\Diamond\neg\varphi$ and $\neg\Box\varphi$ equivalent.
-The approach to negation when it appears directly before modal operators seems to be repeatedly the same: rather than focusing on the transition, the negation is carried towards the non-modal part of the formula, which raises the question: if, in a $\mathbf{4}$-valued setting for propositional variables and accessibility relations, a propositional variable and its negation are evaluated independently, why are not modal formulas and their negations?
+The approach to negation when it appears directly before modal operators seems to be repeatedly the same: rather than focusing on the transition, the negation is carried towards the non-modal part of the formula, which raises the question: if, in a $\four$-valued setting for propositional variables and accessibility relations, a propositional variable and its negation are evaluated independently, why are not modal formulas and their negations?